noemichis/beatrix-ch-portfoliowebsite/README.md

 1. Lighthouse pointed out issues with the size of the images:
     - re-sized files for a better fit and converted them into .webp, which helped increase performance score.

-2. Background was not re-positioning when on mobile:
+2. Background was re-positioning on the screen when on mobile:
     - I tried multiple approaches to fix this issue and the solution included all of them:
         - adjust background height
         - adjust background position and size
         - modify html structure

-3. Footer moved up on Get in touch page:
+3. Footer moves on Get in touch page:
-    - Several unsuccessful attempts were made to debug, but was only found that the background image was wrapping the footer on specific tablet sized screens only
+    - Several unsuccessful attempts were made to debug, was found that the background image was wrapping under the footer only on specific tablet sized screens
     - Tried to lowered background image z-index and seems to have fixed the issue for now.

 ## Deployment
-***

 This project was developed and deployed through [GitHub](https://github.com), using [Gitpod](https://gitpod.io) as development platform and [VSCode](https://code.visualstudio.com/) as the default code editor.